Strevia/phants-nomic/rules/rules.md

 12. Each new day starts at 00:00 UTC.
 Anything which references a number of days passing is referring to this.

 13. For every tenth rule that is passed, every player (active or inactive) gains 3 points.
 These points are not effected by rule 8.
 This rule applies retroactively for any new players that join the game.

+14. When a tower contains 10 of the same basic tower features, these features are combined into a single "Mk 2" version.
+If a player wishes to continue building this feature, they must use Mk 2 versions.
+Mk 2 versions of tower features cost 20x as much as their basic counterparts, require 10 height instead of 1, and provide 10x the effect of the basic tower feature.